wo3kie/groupBy/README.md

 ## Copyright (C) 2014 Łukasz Czerwiński

 ## GroupBy
 groupBy is a simple project.
-This is a function which takes a container and groups its items by a given groupping one function or many functions.
+This is a function which takes a container and groups its items by a given groupping function or many groupping functions.

 ## Website
 Project webpage: https://github.com/wo3kie/groupBy